MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-scope.md

     For example, on the hub menu, click **All services** and start typing **Information** in the Filter box.
 Select **Azure Information Protection**.

-2. From the **POLICIES** menu selection, select **Scoped policies**.

-3. On the **Azure Information Protection - Scoped policies** blade, select **Add a new policy**.
+2. From the **CLASSIFICATIONS** > **Policies** menu option: On the **Azure Information Protection - Policies** blade, select **Add a new policy**.
 You then see the **Policy** blade that displays your existing global policy, where you can now configure your new, scoped policy.

-4. Specify a policy name and description that only administrators see in the Azure portal.
+3. Specify a policy name and description that only administrators see in the Azure portal.
 The name must be unique to your tenant.
 Then select **Specify which users/groups get this policy**, and in the subsequent blades, you can search and select the users and groups for this policy.
 The labels and settings that you configure in this scoped policy will be applied to these users only.

     For performance reasons, group membership for scoped policies is [cached](../plan-design/prepare.md#group-membership-caching-by-azure-information-protection).

-5. Now create new labels or configure the scoped policy settings.
+4. Now add new labels or configure the scoped policy settings.
 The global policy is always applied first, so you can supplement the global policy with new labels and you can override the global settings.
 For example, the global policy might have no default label specified and you configure a different default label in different scoped policies for specific departments.

     If you need help configuring the labels or settings, use the links in the [Configuring your organization's policy](configure-policy.md#configuring-your-organizations-policy) section.

 6. Just as when you edit the global policy, when you make any changes on an Azure Information Protection blade, click **Save** to save the changes, or click **Discard** to revert to the last saved settings.

-7. When you have finished making the changes that you want for this scoped policy, on the initial **Azure Information Protection - Scoped policies** blade, make sure that this scoped policy is in the order that you want it applied.
+7. When you have finished making the changes that you want for this scoped policy, on the initial **Azure Information Protection - Policies** blade, make sure that this scoped policy is in the order that you want it applied.
 This is important when you have selected the same user for multiple scoped policies.
 To change the order, select the context menu (**...**) and select **Move up** or **Move down**.

-8. To deploy your changes, click **Publish**.

 The Azure Information Protection client checks for any changes whenever a supported Office application starts or File Explorer is opened.
 The client downloads any changes to the global policy or scoped policies that apply to that user.

-> [!TIP]
-> After you have saved your scoped policy, from the **POLICIES** section, you can use the **All - cross policy view** option to view and reconfigure all the labels from your Azure Information Protection policy.
-This method provides an easy way to compare labels from your global policy and all scoped policies.

 ## Next steps